New Features (2)

 To learn more about Managed Backup, check out new new FAQ!

 Minor Enhancements (6)

 - Autoscale for Red Hat Enterprise Linux 7.
 RHEL servers now support vertical CPU autoscale policies for simple, automated scale up and scale down based on utilization.

 - Cost of managed servers included in running Group.Server estimates.
 Taking advantage of managed operating systems or managed applications?
 Associated hourly charges are now included in both the Group overview estimates, and per-server estimates.

 - Site to site VPN to single data center endpoint.
 Site to site VPN configurations now prevent more than one configuration to the same VPN endpoint in a data center.
-Please contact the NOC if you'd like to set up a new VPN tunnel to an existing endpoint.
+Please contact the NOC if you would like to set up a new VPN tunnel to an existing endpoint.

 - Default NIC changed on Windows 2008.2012 templates.
 In order to offer 10g connections on all Windows Servers, we've updated the default NIC on all Windows Server 2008 and Windows Server 2012 operating system templates to use the VMware VMXnet3 network adapter.